| Home What's New Psychoanalytic Writings Psychotherapy Service Email Forums and Groups Process Press Links | Robert M. Young Online Writings

 professions, has maintained a marriage and functions (albeit with lots of jealousy) as a

+parent.
 I have two patients who have pathological organisations who I have seen

 for nearly eight years each.
 I would have to say, with some embarrassment, that one has